 Cookie Consent Laws in the United States

-While several U.S. states have passed or are considering passing legislation, federal privacy laws in the United States are generally weak in comparison to other major countries.
+While several U.S. states have passed or are considering passing privacy legislation, federal privacy laws in the United States are generally weak in comparison to other major countries.
 Basically, the U.S. does not require consent for cookies, with the exception of the Children’s Online Privacy Protection Act (COPPA), which regulates the activity of websites and online services aimed at children under 13 years old.

 COPPA exclusively applies to the collection of personal information from kids under the age of 13.
 You must become compliant with COPPA if any of the following apply: